 - 1. Students seeking an ATAR must have 10 units of NESA Developed HSC courses to meet university requirements.
 HSC examinations must be completed to be eligible for the ATAR. - 2.
 The college will need to ensure that NESA requirements are met in cases of accumulation, acceleration, repetition, recognition of prior learning and in any cases of unsatisfactory completion of course requirements. - 3.
 Department of Education curriculum directives (e.g. 25 hours of Life Ready etc) are implemented by the college and are requirements of enrolment rather than NESA determinations.
-This is delivered via the connections program. - 4.
+This is delivered via the connections program in terms 1 and 2 of year 11. - 4.
 When you select your courses we suggest that you consider electing 6 x 2 unit NDCs.
 Selection of NDCs will provide you with greater flexibility in post school options. - 5.
 If you have completed All My Own Work, evidence must be provided for exemption in Year 11.